General Regatta Information

 Please note that the Information Booth is for purposes of information only.
 You may be able to view or obtain copies of official notices and results at the Information Booth but the Official Notice Board will be located at Antigua Yacht Club and is the only official source of all up to date and accurate information.

-Registration will take place at the Committee Desk at Antigua Yacht Club beginning at 9 am on Friday, April 25.
+Registration is mandatory for all entrants including bareboats and will take place at the Committee Desk at Antigua Yacht Club beginning at 9 am on Friday, April 24.
 Registration times will be as follows:

 Sailing Instructions, class flags, bow and stern numbers, any required advertising materials and any other essential information must be collected at Registration.